damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.html.md

 * [ ] New team member: Register on 1Password by clicking on the link in the ["Link to 1Password Sign-Up"](https://docs.google.com/document/d/15BdqpNhSi_5bc2b9KXo_w5f0gC-3gmuw-aIgzRcbnbk/edit) Google Doc. and then ping @rspeicher to confirm your account.
 You can find this (and other) shared Google Docs by using [`Search <your domain>`](https://support.google.com/a/answer/3187967?hl=en) in Google Drive.
-* [ ] New team member: once you are registered on 1Password, ping your hiring manager to grant you access to the proper shared Vaults by making a suggestion in the relevant cell in the "1password Shared Folders" Google Sheet.
+* [ ] New team member: once you are registered on 1Password, ping your hiring manager to grant you access to the proper shared Vaults by making a suggestion in the relevant cell in the ["1Password Shared Folders"](https://docs.google.com/a/gitlab.com/spreadsheets/d/1dSlIRbD1b8XisIBbANDK5NGe55LvVSTsWM7aHcWCOVU/edit?usp=sharing) Google Sheet.
 * [ ] New team member: install the 1Password app on your computer, and link it to your team account, as described on the [security handbook page](https://about.gitlab.com/handbook/security/).
 Please let People Ops or your manager know if you need any assistance.
 * [ ] New team member: Set up [secure passwords per the handbook](https://about.gitlab.com/handbook/security/).
 * [ ] New team member: Create GitLab.com account and leave a comment in this issue to tell us the name.
 (To clarify, this is **not** the same as your account and username on dev.gitlab.org which you already have if you can see this issue).